 Before you apply, take the time to compile the appropriate documentation and medical evidence to support your claim.
 In general, you should have the following:

-• Personal information: Full names and DOB’s for you, your spouse, and any minor children.
-They may also ask for Social Security numbers, birth certificates, or marriage or divorce documents.
+• Personal information: Full names and DOBs for you, your spouse, and any minor children.
+They may also ask for your Social Security number, birth certificate, medical record, or marriage or divorce documentation.

 • Medical records associated with your disability.
 This includes contact information for doctors, clinics, or existing services and should cover any physical, intellectual, or mental illness.